GoT Schedule: How Many Episodes of ‘Game of Thrones’ Are Left After Tonight?

-Fans have been excited but also terrified about tonight’s episode of Game of Thrones .
-But after the dust has settled and we know who lived or died, how many episodes will be left in the season to wrap everything up?
+After waiting so long for Game of Thrones to return, it doesn’t seem possible that the series could already be almost over.
+How many episodes are left in the season to wrap everything up?
+Is there enough time to answer all our questions and complete all the different plotlines in the series?
 Read on for more details.

-After tonight’s episode, there are just three episodes left in Game of Thrones‘ final season.
-Yes, that means we’ll just have less than a month left in the final season.
-Each episode is airing consecutively with no weeks off, so the show only has three weeks left to go.
-Tonight was the halfway mark in the final season of one of the best series in TV history.
+After tonight’s episode, there are just two episodes left in Game of Thrones‘ final season 8.
+Yes, that’s right.
+Each episode is airing consecutively with no weeks off, so the show only has two weeks left to go.
+It’s tough to believe the show is already so close to ending.

 - Episode 4: May 5, 2019: 1 hour 18 minutes (directed by David Nutter)